daviibf/Airflow-with-pyenv/README.md

 The idea is that you can use Airflow as a service without actually doing it.
 That way, Airflow will run on its own inside the container, and each python project that is included in your dags flow will create a replica of the host python environment inside the docker.
 Thus, that project's dag will be able to activate the virtual python environment before running the project's scripts.

+**Also, since we are using volumes, if the Docker Container goes down, all project environments will remain intact because they will be saved within the host, not the container.**

 Down below you can checkout its architecture.

 <img src="./Airflow_Architecture.png" width="1000" alt="Architecture">